aminat13/RNA-seq-Transcriptomic-Analysis-of-APR246-Treatment-in-Breast-Cancer-Cells/README.md

-# RNA-seq-Transcriptomic-Analysis-of-APR246-Treatment-in-Breast-Cancer-Cells
+# RNA-seq Transcriptomic Analysis of APR246 Treatment in Breast Cancer Cells

 This repository contains an RNA-seq transcriptomic analysis investigating gene expression changes in BT459 breast cancer cells treated with APR246 compared with DMSO controls.

 The project was completed as part of the Computational Biology module in the MSc Technologies and Analytics in Precision Medicine.

-The analysis integrates Linux-based preprocessing pipelines with statistical analysis in R to identify differentially expressed genes and biological pathways associated with APR246 treatment.
+The analysis combines RNA-seq preprocessing on an HPC cluster with downstream differential expression and pathway enrichment analysis in R.

+---

 ## Project Overview

-RNA sequencing (RNA-seq) allows genome-wide measurement of transcript abundance and enables the identification of genes that are differentially expressed between experimental conditions.
+RNA sequencing (RNA-seq) enables genome-wide quantification of transcript abundance and allows the identification of genes that are differentially expressed between biological conditions.

-In this project, RNA-seq data from BT459 breast cancer cells were analysed to evaluate the transcriptional effects of APR246 treatment, a compound known to restore mutant p53 function and induce tumour cell apoptosis.
+In this project, RNA-seq data from BT459 breast cancer cells were analysed to evaluate the transcriptional effects of APR246 treatment relative to DMSO controls.

-The analysis involved:
+The report describes the following workflow:

-- preprocessing and quality control of raw sequencing reads
+- FastQC assessment of raw reads
+- adapter trimming with BBMap
+- repeat FastQC on trimmed reads
+- index generation
-- read alignment and gene quantification
+- read alignment
+- gene counting and annotation
-- statistical analysis of differential gene expression
+- differential expression analysis
-- pathway enrichment analysis to interpret biological effects
+- pathway enrichment analysis

-The goal of the study was to identify genes and pathways affected by APR246 treatment.
+The aim of the study was to identify genes and biological pathways affected by APR246 treatment.

+---

 ### Research Question

 Which genes and biological pathways are differentially expressed in BT459 breast cancer cells following APR246 treatment compared with DMSO controls?

+---

 ## Dataset

-The dataset consisted of RNA-seq reads generated from:
+The dataset consisted of paired-end RNA-seq data generated from:

 - BT459 breast cancer cells
 - APR246-treated samples
 - DMSO control samples

-Each experimental condition contained three biological replicates, producing a total of six RNA-seq samples.

-## RNA-seq Preprocessing Workflow

-Raw sequencing data were processed on a high-performance computing (HPC) cluster using a standard RNA-seq preprocessing workflow provided during the course.

-The preprocessing workflow included the following steps:

-### 1. Read Quality Control

-Initial sequencing quality was assessed using FastQC, which evaluates metrics such as:

-- per-base sequence quality
-- GC content distribution
-- sequence duplication levels
-- adapter contamination

-These metrics help identify potential issues with sequencing data before further processing.

-### 2. Adapter Trimming and Filtering

-Low-quality bases and adapter sequences were removed using BBMap trimming tools.
-Trimming improves alignment performance by removing sequencing artifacts and low-confidence bases.
-Quality control was repeated after trimming to confirm improvements in read quality.

-### 3. Genome Alignment

-Trimmed reads were aligned to the reference genome using the Rsubread alignment algorithm.
-This step generates BAM alignment files containing the genomic locations of sequencing reads.

-### 4. Gene Quantification

-Gene-level read counts were generated using featureCounts, which assigns aligned reads to annotated genomic features.
-The resulting count matrix contains the number of reads mapping to each gene for each sample and forms the basis of downstream statistical analysis.

-# Differential Expression Analysis

-Downstream transcriptomic analysis was performed in R using the limma-voom framework.

-Key steps included:

-- Creating a DGEList object from the gene count matrix
-- Filtering low-expression genes
-- Normalising library sizes
-- Transforming count data using voom
-- Fitting a linear model to estimate gene expression differences between conditions
-- Applying treat() to test for biologically meaningful fold-changes

-Genes were considered significantly differentially expressed based on adjusted p-values and fold-change thresholds.

-## Exploratory Data Analysis

-Several plots were used to assess sample quality and relationships between samples.

-- Library Size Distribution: Library size plots were used to examine differences in sequencing depth across samples.

-- Multidimensional Scaling (MDS): MDS plots visualised similarity between samples based on gene expression profiles.

-Samples clustered according to treatment condition, indicating a measurable transcriptional response to APR246 treatment.
+Each condition contained three biological replicates, giving a total of six samples.

+---

+## RNA-seq Preprocessing

+According to the report, the raw sequencing data were processed using several Linux-based workflows on an HPC cluster.

+The preprocessing steps included:

+1. FastQC quality assessment of raw reads
+2. Adapter trimming using BBMap
+3. FastQC on trimmed reads
+4. Index generation
+5. Read alignment
+6. Gene count generation
+7. Gene annotation

+The report also notes that commands such as `sacct -j <jobID>` were used to monitor job status and `more slurm-<jobID>.out` was used to inspect batch job output.

+---

+## Exploratory Quality Assessment

+The report includes interpretation of the following RNA-seq QC outputs:

+- Per Base Sequence Quality: All sequences were described as showing good per-base sequence quality, suggesting low sequencing error rates.

+- Per Sequence GC Content: Most sequences showed moderate GC-content deviation, interpreted as mild but not problematic technical deviation.

+- Sequence Duplication Levels: All sequences showed poor duplication reports, suggesting low library complexity likely due to PCR amplification or highly abundant transcripts.

+A summary table of FastQC results for raw and trimmed sequences is included in the report.

+---

+## Summary Plots

+The report presents three main summary plots.

+- Mapped vs Unmapped Reads: All six samples showed approximately **23–30 million reads** with a very small unmapped fraction, indicating high mapping efficiency.
+-  Library Size per Sample: Library sizes ranged from approximately **17–23 million counts**, with no clear outliers across APR246 and DMSO replicates.

+- Multidimensional Scaling (MDS) Plot: APR246 and DMSO samples formed two distinct clusters along principal component 1, indicating that treatment was a major source of variation.

+---

+## Differential Expression Analysis

+Differential expression analysis was performed in R using the limma-voom workflow.

+The report shows code for:

+- constructing a design matrix
+- defining the contrast APR246 - DMSO
+- normalising expression data using voom
+- fitting a linear model
+- extracting differentially expressed genes
+- subsetting the top 5 upregulated and top 5 downregulated genes
+- generating a volcano plot

+Positive log fold-change values represent genes upregulated in APR246, while negative values indicate relative downregulation in APR246 or higher expression in DMSO.

+---

 ## Differential Expression Results

-Differential expression analysis identified genes that were significantly up-regulated or down-regulated following APR246 treatment.

-Visualisations generated during the analysis include:

-- Volcano plots highlighting significantly regulated genes
-- Heatmaps of differentially expressed genes
-- Sample expression distribution plots

-These visualisations help identify transcriptional signatures associated with treatment.
+The report highlights the following top upregulated genes in APR246-treated cells:

+- WISP3
+- TAS2R5
+- LOC44887
+- FBXO39
+- TCEB3CL2

+The top downregulated genes reported were:

+- MYCL
+- PCDH18
+- HIST1H1A
+- TET1
+- SNORD73A

+A volcano plot was used to visualise the differentially expressed genes between APR246 and DMSO.

+---

 ## Pathway Enrichment Analysis

-To interpret the biological significance of the differentially expressed genes, KEGG pathway enrichment analysis was performed.

-Pathway analysis identified enrichment of biological pathways associated with:

-- apoptosis and programmed cell death
-- cellular stress response pathways
+The report includes KEGG pathway enrichment analysis of the differentially expressed genes.

+The most enriched pathways reported were:

+- Cell cycle
+- MicroRNAs in cancer
-- cancer signalling pathways
+- FoxO signalling pathway

-These findings are consistent with the known mechanism of action of APR246, which restores p53 function and promotes tumour cell apoptosis.
+These pathways were discussed in the context of breast cancer biology and the proposed anti-tumour activity of APR246.

 ## Running the Analysis